virtualstores/tt2/guide_android/android.md

             appVersion = BuildConfig.VERSION_NAME,
             Build.MODEL),
         tags = mapOf(
+                "userID" to user.ID, // or generate a random id for anonymus collection of analytics
-                // More tags can be added for more ways of filtering all visits.
+                // More tags can be added for more ways of filtering all visits. i.e:
-                // We recommended to use these tags as they are already prepared in the CMS for data filtering.
-                "userID" to user.ID,
-                "userGender" to user.gender,
-                "userAge" to user.age
+                "userType" to "employee" / "customer"
             ),
         metaData = mapOf(
             "customTag" to "customData"